campbe13/py360-2023/TipsandTricksFunctions.md

 print(f' -5.8\u00B0F is {celsius}\u00B0C ')
 ```

-### variables inside a function are not available outside
+### parameter values are copies of the argument (cannot change them for the calling program)
 ```
 def func(a,b,c):
   c = abs(c)